Meet the Roses: Minnie Claudine

 let me forget it, for the rest of her days.
 When I was old enough to listen,

-anything I did that didnt find favor with her, shed look me
+anything I did that didn’t find favor with her, she’d look me straight in the

-Id never quite measure up.
-Of course she wouldnt let anyone
+I’d never quite measure up.
+Of course she wouldn’t let anyone call me Jack –

 model child!
-I didnt go out of my way to upset her, but when I did,
+I didn’t go out of my way to upset her, but when I did, she was

-quick to assure me that he wouldnt have done whatever
+quick to assure me that “he” wouldn’t have done whatever it was I’d just

 I loved my mother dearly.
 Everyone did!
 She was a wonderful woman